Dinesh Das

+Early life

-He was born in his maternal home at Chetla in Alipore, a locality on the bank of Adi Ganga creek.
-When he was in Class IX, at around 15 years age, he became involved in secret revolutionary Indian independence movement.
+He was born in his maternal home at Chetla in Alipore, a locality on the bank of Adi Ganga creek in a Mahishya family, to Rishikesh Das and Kattayani Debi.
+When he was in Class IX, at around 15 years old, he became involved in secret revolutionary Indian independence movement.
 He also became involved in Mohandas Karamchand Gandhi's Salt Satyagraha movement which hampered his formal education.
-However he passed Matriculation Examination in 1930, and I.A. in 1932 from the South Suburban College (now Asutosh College).
+However, he passed Matriculation Examination in 1930, and I.A. in 1932 from the South Suburban College (now Asutosh College).
 In 1933, he was admitted to B.A. in Scottish Church College.
 In 1934, first poem "Sraboney" was published in Desh.
-However he could not complete his B.A. due to his revolutionary and literary activities.
+However, he could not complete his B.A. due to his revolutionary and literary activities.
 In 1935, he took a job at Khayerbari Tea Estate and moved to Kurseong.
 There he became disillusioned with Gandhism and on return to Calcutta next year, he became inspired by communism and read writings of Karl Marx, Friedrich Engels and Ralph Fox.
 In 1937, he created a stir with his poem Kaste (Sickle).
-He immortalized Kolkata's Clive Street in one of his poems:.
-He was a nice guy.
+He immortalized Kolkata's Clive Street in one of his poems: